-That’s because a major part of sightseeing in Rome… is visiting churches.
+That’s because a major part of sightseeing in Rome in summer… is visiting churches.
 Far from just holy sites, they’re also some of the city’s finest repositories of art, archaeology, and history.
 Whether or not you’re planning on visiting a church on a given day, chances are you’ll walk past one that’s a gem.
 And it would be very silly to be barred from entering because you aren’t dressed appropriately.

 Of course, it depends on the church.
 Most don’t have the staff to guard the priceless artwork, never mind throw out miniskirted tourists.
 Still, covering up is respectful.
 And, yes: It’s true that the guards at St. Peter’s Basilica flat-out won’t let you in if your shoulders and knees aren’t covered.